Here’s something that people who pass the bar never say:

 Can you imagine?

-Sometimes we think “doing whatever it takes” to pass the bar means throwing thousands of dollars into a black hole.
+Sometimes we think “doing whatever it takes” to pass the bar exam means throwing 1000 hours and even more dollars into a black hole.
 (But it doesn’t have to be expensive.)

 tfw you think the lectures are making sense